Kunlong1994/lab3/Lab-04.md

 ![](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/raw/docs/wave.gif)
 ## In the Report

-[JD, Andrea, please help make this section more complete]
+Answers to questions

 Description of your design

-Video of paper display in operation
+Video of your initial and final display in operation

 Code

 ## Part B. Actuating DC motors

 Your kit has a vibration motor.
 Vibration motors are actually DC motors that have an asymmetrical weight on the main rotor, which causes the device to shake when power is applied and the motor rotates.